getoptimum/docs/docs/hackathon/deployment/p2p-only.md

 # P2P Network Only Deployment

-This guide covers deploying a standalone OptimumP2P network without gateway intermediaries.
+This guide covers deploying a standalone OptimumP2P network without proxy intermediaries.
 In this configuration, clients connect directly to P2P nodes using gRPC sidecar connections, providing maximum performance and protocol flexibility.

 ### Network Topology